IrinaSTA/bookmark-manager-Day2/README.md

 I want to see a list of bookmarks

 As a busy user
-So I can retrive a bookmark later
+So I can retrieve a bookmark later
 I want to add a new bookmark

+As a busy user
+To keep my list of bookmarks clean
+I want to delete a no longer needed bookmark

+As a busy user
+To correct my mistakes
+I want to update a bookmark's title or url

 ```